 Already familiar with SNSIAP?
 Use the quick links button below to jump straight to the section you need.

-As a processor of personal data you must comply with the Data Protection Act 1998, or other successor legislation.
+As a processor of personal data you must comply with the General Data Protection Regulations 2016 or other successor legislation.
 You can read more about how this applies to you on the Information Commissioners website at www.ico.org.uk.

 The Information Commissioner recommends putting in place Data Sharing Agreements with any third parties who you share data with or who process data on your behalf.